intob/nsphoto2/site/content/service/film/index.en.md

     description: For bigger projects, please contact me for a quote.
     features: []
 ---
-I have skills for virtually all filming requirements, including:
+I have skills for virtually all filming requirements, including (but not limited to):

 * Flying drone
 * Sound engineering